RSS

 • Get rid of the food items in the pantry that you do not use.
 Begin to use up existing food—let what you have on your shelves dictate your menus from now on.

 • Remove all extra cleaning supplies from the shelves beneath the sink.
 Make sure this area is as empty as possible.
-You should thoroughly clean this spot as well and check for any water stains that might indicate leaking pipes.
+You should thoroughly clean this spot and check for any water stains that might indicate leaking pipes.
 Buyers will look in most cabinets and will notice any telltale signs of damage.

 Closets